European Crackdown on Binary Options Brokers Continues

 Forex Brokers Also Added to Warning List

-In addition to the binary options firms, five forex brokers were also added to the AMF’s warning list.
+In addition to the binary options firms, five Forex brokers were also added to the AMF’s warning list.
 Two of the firms, X90 and MT4Invest, have had numerous customer complaints made against them.
-The other three firms, Boom Forex, PromFX, and GSS Financial, are all fairly new entrants to the forex broker marketplace.
+The other three firms, Boom Forex, PromFX, and GSS Financial, are all fairly new entrants to the Forex broker marketplace.

 The AMF’s primary reason for adding all of these brokerage firms to its warning list is that none of them are properly licensed for offering investment services in France.

 On a more positive note, the AMF announced that, as of July 3rd, it will be lifting the ban on 24Option, allowing the firm to once again offer trading services in France.
-The company had been banned since last August for failure to adequately fulfill “professional obligations” – the first time a Cyprus-headquartered trading firm had suffered a ban in the EU.
+The company had been banned since last August for failure to adequately fulfil “professional obligations” – the first time a Cyprus-headquartered trading firm had suffered a ban in the EU.

 In case an Affiliate is acting outside the scope of the signed agreement, the CIF should cease the cooperation and take appropriate measures against the Affiliate.

 CySEC Moves Against Broker Affiliates

 In a related story, in Cyprus, CySEC is increasing scrutiny on affiliates of Forex, CFD, and binary options brokerage firms.
 CySEC issued a circular laying out rules for how licensed Cyprus Investment Firms (CIFs) are allowed to operate through third-party affiliates.